 - Tertiary packing or final packing helps to handle, transport, and store the products.
 This packing is usually done with the cartoon box.

 Same as the other department in the organization packing department also has some responsibilities.
-They are as follows
+They are as follows.

-- Maintain clean and proper space for packing
+- Maintain clean and proper space for packing.

 If you are an employee of a company and working in the packing department, it is necessary to improve your packing system.
-Here are few tips to improve product packaging.
+Here are a few tips to improve product packaging.

 - Select the proper color and shape of the packaging element for your product.

-Importance of packing
+Importance of Packing

 Product packing helps the manufacturer as well as the customer.

-- It helps to carry and store the products easily
+- It helps to carry and store the products easily.

 - It helps to promote the products by advertising them.
 That means your packing itself helps the customer to know about your product.